sedelmeyer/dotfiles/docs/install_mbp55.rst

 Changing the default ``Fn`` key behavior
 ----------------------------------------

 By default, after installing Linux, your Mac machine's F* keys will act as special keys (e.g. brightness controls, volume controls, etc.).
-If you prefer that the F* keys themselves be primary and that you press the ``Fn`` key to trigger the use of each corresponding special key instead, you will need to update the ``hid_apple.conf`` to reflect the ``fnmode=2`` option.
+If you prefer that the F* keys themselves be primary and that you press the ``Fn`` key to trigger the use of each corresponding special key instead, you will need to update your ``hid_apple.conf`` to reflect the ``fnmode=2`` option.

 This fix will be run as part of `the "install_macpro.sh" script <../scripts/install_macpro.sh>`_ executed using the ``make macpro`` command described in this repo's `README.rst <../README.rst/#install-all-required-packages>`_ file.